-Option 2: Be in the story-as you tell the story of

-Zechariah and Elizabeth (Luke 1:5-25).
-In your own

-words, tell the story of the parents of John the Baptist.
+Option 2: Be in the story-as you tell the story of Zechariah and Elizabeth (Luke 1:5-25).
+In your own words, tell the story of the parents of John the Baptist.
+In front of a some friends or a small group, tell the story their range of emotions as you tell their story.

-Belly

-Interpretation

 In front of a some friends or a small group, tell the story dramatically in the first person-as though you were Zechariah or you were Elizabeth (or do both as a couple).
 Imagine their emotions in the drama ... portray their feelings through the decades of being barren, disappointed, embarrassed, maybe even being cynical ... tell of their loyalty to God through the years ... the shock of Zechariah becoming temporarily mute ... the surprising pregnancy ... the climax of their story with the birth of John ... and the result for them, socially: their reproach (or shame) among the people is taken away by the Lord (1:25) ... their social dishonor is finally ended, their longing for honor is satisfied ... and they are most grateful to be named with a special role in God's story.
-Imagine and show their range of emotions as you tell their story.

-If you did Option 1, write down the highlights of your discussion below.
+Imagine and show lf you did Option 1, write down the highlights of your discussion be low.
 If you did Option 2, describe your experience below.